-Interests: Applied Microeconomics, Industrial Organization, Experiments, Market Design, and Machine Learning
+Interests: Applied Microeconomics, Industrial Organization, Experiments, Machine Learning, Agentic AI and Market Design

 This research explores the dynamics of Massachusetts' affordable housing market by examining the search, application, and allocation processes for rental units in new developments shaped by state policies and tax incentives targeting low- and middle-income families.
 By studying household behaviors within this market, the study quantifies the welfare losses resulting from costly searches, coordination failures among institutions, and time-consuming application procedures.
 The findings highlight existing problems in the housing allocation system and offer valuable insights for policymakers to improve the efficiency and stability of the market.